Topics in Probability, Parametric Estimation and Stochastic Calculus: The method of least squares

 Also, by Proposition \ref{ceprop} (2) and Proposition \ref{int:prob},

 Thus,

 with the equality holding if and only if $G(\mathfrak X)=F(\mathfrak X)$ a.s. \end{remark}

-\begin{remark} It has become clear from the preceding discussion that the vector ${\mathfrak X}$ can be treated in two distinct ways.
-One may regard it as random, in which case it directly contributes to the randomness of ${\bf Y}$.
-Alternatively, one may condition on specific realizations of ${\mathfrak X}$, thereby fixing it and allowing the randomness of ${\bf Y}$ to arise solely from the error term.
-Either viewpoint may be adopted depending on the context.
-From a conceptual standpoint, the distinction between these two perspectives lies in the scope of the randomness.
-In the fixed-design approach, common in controlled experiments, ${\mathfrak X}$ is treated as non-random and inference is made conditionally on its observed values.
-By contrast, in random-design settings, typical of observational studies and econometrics, ${\mathfrak X}$ is itself a random vector, and the regression coefficients describe relationships at the population level rather than merely conditional ones.
-While the algebraic form of estimators such as $\widehat\beta=({\mathfrak x}^\top{\mathfrak x})^{-1}{\mathfrak x}^\top{\bf y}$ remains unchanged, the interpretation of their variance and the probabilistic framework underlying inference differ substantially.
+\begin{remark} (Fixed vs.\ random design) The preceding discussion shows that the design matrix $\mathfrak X$ may be treated in two distinct ways: one may either regard it as random, in which case it directly contributes to the randomness of ${\bf Y}$, or one may condition on a realization $\mathfrak X=\mathfrak x$, thereby fixing the design and allowing this randomness to arise solely from the error term.
+Conceptually, the distinction concerns the scope of the randomness.
+In the fixed-design approach, common in controlled experiments, $\mathfrak X$ is treated as non-random and inference is made conditionally on its observed values.
+In the random-design approach, typical of observational studies, $\mathfrak X$ is itself random, and the regression coefficients are interpreted as population features rather than merely as quantities attached to the observed design.
+Although the algebraic form of estimators such as $\widehat\beta=(\mathfrak x^\top\mathfrak x)^{-1}\mathfrak x^\top{\bf y}$ remains unchanged, the interpretation of their variance and the probabilistic framework underlying inference differ substantially.
 In experimental fields such as agriculture, where the investigator typically controls the values of ${\bf x}$ and subsequently records ${\bf y}$, the former perspective is more natural.
-By contrast, in disciplines such as Econometrics, where such control is neither possible nor desirable, ${\mathfrak X}$ is more appropriately regarded as random.
-As already pointed out, the algebraic form of the relevant inferential statistics is largely unaffected by the choice of viewpoint, particularly under a suitable normality assumption \cite[Chapter~10]{rencher2008linear}.
-Since normality will be assumed in most of what follows, it is convenient to omit explicit conditioning on $\mathfrak X=\mathfrak x$, with the understanding that ${\mathfrak X}=({\bf 1}\,{\bf X})$ should still be regarded as random whenever foundational issues are under consideration (as in Remark \ref{coeff:det}, for instance).
-Accordingly, at various points we shall use the same symbol to denote both a random variable and its observed value, in order to streamline the notation and avoid redundant symbols, an approach intended to maintain clarity while keeping the exposition concise.
+By contrast, in disciplines such as Econometrics, where such control is usually not available, $\mathfrak X$ is more appropriately regarded as random.
+As already pointed out, the algebraic form of the relevant inferential statistics is, at the level of formulas, largely unaffected by the choice of viewpoint, particularly under a suitable normality assumption \cite[Chapter~10]{rencher2008linear}.
+Since normality will be assumed in most of what follows, it is convenient to omit explicit conditioning on $\mathfrak X=\mathfrak x$, with the understanding that $\mathfrak X=({\bf 1},{\bf X})$ should still be regarded as random whenever normal-theory distributional calculations are not an issue (for instance, as in Remark~\ref{coeff:det}, where the coefficient of determination is examined, or in Example~\ref{super:learn}, where regression theory is embedded in the broader framework of Statistical Learning).
+Hence, except in those cases, all probabilistic statements are to be interpreted conditionally on $\mathfrak X=\mathfrak x$, corresponding to the fixed-design viewpoint.

 \end{remark}